Preparing for the Changing Horizon: Dementia Awareness and Caregiving for LGBT Older Adults from Diverse Communities

 Openhouse’ 2014 Gray Matters newsletter is now just a click away!
 Enjoy lively and engaging interviews with Openhouse community members, update yourself on what we’re up to, see your name among our list of donors, and see how you can become involved.

-The Openhouse case management program offers a comprehensive assessment of the needs of LGBT older adults, adults with disabilities, and/or their caregivers to ensure high-quality continuity of care, coordination of services, and ongoing support, while maintaining the dignity of each individual and addressing his/her unique needs.
-Case management provides ongoing support to help LGBT seniors gain access to needed medical, social, educational, housing, and other services.
+The Openhouse case management program offers a comprehensive look at the needs of LGBT older adults, adults with disabilities, and/or caregivers to ensure high-quality holistic care, coordination of services, and follow-through, while maintaining the dignity of each individual and addressing his/her unique needs.

 Have you been discharged from the hospital and need in-home support?
-Are you struggling with a challenging situation and don’t know who to turn to for help?
+Experiencing a life transition and feeling overwhelmed about what to do next?
+Are you struggling with a challenging situation and don’t know where to turn to for help?
 You don’t have to figure it out on your own.
 Contact Openhouse’s case management program where you’ll receive compassionate support and expert care navigation and coordination services.
 Click here to read more about case management services at Openhouse.